itgoyo/yabai-config/README.md

 # chunkwm, yabai and skhd configs
 My personal chunkwm, yabai and skhd configs

-See my [dotfiles](https://gitlab.com/julian-heng/dotfiles.git) repo for my other configs

 NOTE: yabai requires System Integrity Protection to be disabled to work properly.
 See [here](https://github.com/koekeishiya/yabai/wiki/Disabling-System-Integrity-Protection) for more information.